TyGuS/suslik/obsolete/ROADMAP.md

     - [DONE] Parser for definitions
     - [DONE] Predicate occurrences in spatial formulas
     - [DONE] Enhance parser for spatial formulas
-    - Synthesis rules for list-like stuff
+    - [DONE] Synthesis rules for list-like stuff
-      - What are the simples examples?
+      - [DONE] What are the simples examples?
-      - Perhaps, the simplest is deallocation, so we need implementation for `free()`
+      - [DONE] Perhaps, the simplest is deallocation, so we need implementation for `free()`
     - Higher-order list predicates

 ## Synthesis machinery